parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 15)	On the pop-up menu – change the first dropdown menu to **Proceed without a key pair** and check the box below it to acknowledge the change.
 Finally, click **Launch Instances** in the bottom right of the popup.

 > **NOTE:** Key pairs are used to access this remote computer using other methods, like SSH.
 We won’t be using these other methods so we can skip the key pairs here without affecting our ability to do the workshop.
 Additionally, by disabling the key pairs we also prevent public access to the instance.
+(This is how we will secure our instances for the workshop)

 ![img43](doc_images/img43.jpg){:width="60%"}